Charlotte of Belgium: Later years

-In a horse-drawn carriage, protected by an umbrella, Charlotte is driven in the park of the Bouchout estate, ca. 1914.
+In a horse-drawn carriage, protected by an umbrella, Charlotte is driven in the park of the Bouchout estate, c.
+1914.

 Charlotte disappeared completely from the public sphere, protected by the high gates of her domain and the guards which protected them.
 She received visits only from her family: mainly from her sisters-in-law, Queen Marie Henriette and the Countess of Flanders.
 On Sundays, an abbot came to say mass at Bouchout Castle.
-To distract herself, she went on walks, embroidered, played cards, and listened to her gramophone.
+To distract herself, she went on walks, embroidered, played cards, and listened to her newly invented gramophone.
 She was not informed of the deaths of her close relatives (King Leopold II in 1909 and her sister-in-law, the Countess of Flanders, wife of her brother Philippe, in 1912), nor those of her servants, because she never asked questions about their absence.

 Her lady-in-waiting, Hélène, Countess of Reinach-Foussemagne, said about Charlotte: "Most of the time, the unfortunate woman was absorbed in long silences, or on the contrary in heated discussions in French, English, German, Italian, Spanish, with imaginary interlocutors, discussions too incoherent, too disjointed for one to be able to guess what thoughts occupied this brain. [...]
 In her soliloquies pass from time to time, very rarely, sentences, interjections which prove that sometimes her obscured thought returns on these lamentable memories: Sir, one told you that one had had a husband; a husband, sir, and then madness!
 Madness is made of events!
 If he had been helped by Napoleon!...".
 For their part, Princess Marie-José and Prince Charles recalled their visits to their great-aunt, remembering an elderly lady making confused remarks.
 Periods of lucidity became rarer over time.
-In crises of destructive monomania, she gave in to outbursts of uncontrollable anger and destroyed crockery and crystal vases, set her hounds on a maid, and tore up pictures and books.
+In crises of destructive mood swings, she gave in to outbursts of uncontrollable anger and destroyed crockery and crystal vases, set her hounds on a maid, and tore up pictures and books.
 This alternated with periods of calm when she peacefully undertook simple occupations.